erinwitkop/Data_Carpentry/Data_Carpentry_BioTA_Training_Lesson.md

 (e.g., characters, integers, factors).
 For example, here is a figure depicting a data frame comprising a numeric, a character, and a logical vector.

+To view what the beginning of the file look like, we can use the function `head()`

+    # take the head of surveys
+    head(surveys)

+Take some time now to view the dataset.
+To work with the data we need to know what it looks like and think about how this was taken:

+First observations: - We have several columns, record\_id, month, day, year , species\_id, sex, hindfoot\_lenght, eight, genus, species, taxa, plot\_type - What is our main numerical data points?
+Hindfoot length, weight, - We can deduce that in this experiment, data for species hindfoot length was recorded daily for both males and females across several different plot types - To visualize this I'll draw a picture: - We have several different plot types, each with different plot IDs :
+"Control" "Long-term Krat Exclosure" "Rodent Exclosure" "Short-term Krat Exclosure" "Spectab exclosure" - Every day we go to the plot and we sample rodents in the plot, and we record their hindfoot length, their sex, and their weight -We observe in the data their are often NA's, and there are several blankcs.
+This can be used in several situations, so its important that when data is initally collected, particularly when collected collaboratively, that you decide what NA versus a blank mean - NA for weight could mean it was too large to weigh and the scale wouldn't work, NA could mean you forgot to bring the scale, hindfoot\_length NA could mean they ran away...whereas a blank could mean someone just forgot to enter the data - Notice that we have month, day, and year separated.
+This is very smart for loading data into R.
+There are several different ways that people load dates, but splitting it up now allows you to be better able to subset data later. - We also observe that most columns have only numerical or only character data , while others have a mixture. -Taking note of what your data looks like is critical.

+To view the entire dataset in a tab, use the command `View`.

+    View(surveys)

+PAUSE: explore the data and talk about the missing values and ways we might want to manipulate the data

 To inspect the structure of our data we can use the `str()` function, or the `class()` function.